mhepeyiler/Five-Bar-Simulator/README.md

 # Five-Bar-Simulator

-Hi, in this program help to design a five bar.
-You can test your work space even you do not have physical system.
+Hi, in this program you can test your five bar manipulator workspace even you don't have physical system.
 Only you need to do that is;

 r1,r2,r3,r4,r5 change these parameters.